 Welcome to Howard County, MD in the Civil War.
 This site documents the activity of every Civil War unit that spent more that a few days in Howard County during the War.
 Roughly 60 units spent between three days and eighteen months guarding the railroad in Howard County.
-Please contact firstname.lastname@example.org if you would like to volunteer to help transcribe War-time letters and articles to help make the information more accessible.
+Please contact firstname.lastname@example.org if you have any information about Civil War activities in Howard County.

 Howard County in 1861 was a peaceful, sleepy place.
 With a population of around 13,000 people, including 2,800 slaves and 1,300 free blacks, its largest town was Ellicott's Mills, with 1,444 people.
 Smaller towns, Annapolis Junction, Woodstock, Marriottsville, and Elk Ridge Landing, were situated along the Baltimore and Ohio Railroad heading west along the Patapsco River, or the Washington Railroad, heading south towards the nation's capital.
 These rail links were a vital lifeline transporting men and matériel from the industrial and populous North to the fighting units on the border with the newly formed Confederacy.